reedHam/rust-playground/guessing_game/README.md

 * References in rust are designated using the `&` similar to C++. `.read_line(&mut guess)` is passing a mutable reference to guess.
 * Rust provides a number of `Result` types and some modules have their own `io::Result` types.
 * `Result` types are enums containing Ok an Err variants that can be used for error handling.
-* If a `Result` can be an Err variant then rust will throw and error for not handling that potential error.
+* If method returns `Result` that can be an Err variant then rust will throw and error for not handling that potential error.